TiagoJoseMS/script-manager/README.md

 - Check the QGIS message log for detailed error information
 - Ensure your script has proper imports
 - Verify file permissions and encoding (UTF-8 recommended)
+- **Review Console Output**: The Script Browser's output panel will show `print()` statements and error messages from your script, which can help in debugging
+- **Validation Warnings**: Pay attention to any warnings about potentially risky operations detected during script validation

 ### Debug Information
 Enable debug logging by checking the QGIS message log: